 Though ceramic dental implants are inert, your dentist needs to determine if they are biocompatible for you.
 Each patient has biochemical individuality.
 Just because a material works well for one patient, it doesn’t mean another will do well with it.
 That is why we offer a variety of ceramic dental implant brands in our practice.
 We use biodynamic testing to determine which type of implant is best for each patient.

-Most dental practices that offer implants use titanium ones.
-Our practice has offered ceramic dental implants–non-metal implants—since they first became available in this country.
+Most dental practices that offer implants offer titanium ones.
+Our practice has embraced ceramic dental implants – non-metal implants—since they first became available in this country.
 If you want to learn more about non-metal dental implants, we encourage you to pick up the phone and call us.
 Our team will be happy to address your questions.